carbon-language/carbon-lang/llvm/docs/GarbageCollection.rst

     const void *Meta[0]; //< Metadata for each root.
   };

-  /// @brief A link in the dynamic shadow stack.
+  /// A link in the dynamic shadow stack.
 One of these is embedded in
   ///        the stack frame of each function on the call stack. struct StackEntry {
     StackEntry *Next;    //< Link to next stack entry (the caller's).